ksaj/ksaj.github.io/index.md

 ## Meh...

-Ignore this for now, unless you are a trooper with an adventurous spirit.
-It will all come together soon...

-For now, the casual reader is better off fleeing in another direction.
-The insanity will probably only make sense to me, myself and I. Of curse you are welcome to peek and poke, but it won't be pretty for a while... trust me.
-Once the general outline is completed, this index page will cease to be my TODO list and begin to perform a more public function.

-For now, I'm assuming everything [on this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) works here.
-Anyway, the following pile of noodles is basically a prettier Pastebin until I got the flow down.
-All of the (currently invisible) content is written in Macdown, so hopefully it is mostly already compatible.
+Ignore this page for now.
+It is a WIP at least until I can figure out why the markdown links work on github.com but only sporadically on github.io.
+You should she them in the rant section.
+Compare with the working ones at the end.
+If you know why, please edumicate me.

-If you've read this far (why??) here's a jike about LISP: https://byrslf.co/lisp-f1258a476fc6
+Anyway, here's a joke I like about LISP: https://byrslf.co/lisp-f1258a476fc6

 ---
-# A rant about tired old lie everyone likes to keep on spouting
+## A rant about tired old lie everyone likes to keep on spouting

 The wannabe debunker's claim is that we are brought to believe we only use 10% of our brains.
 Wikipedia spells out a [number of studies](https://en.wikipedia.org/wiki/Ten_percent_of_the_brain_myth) that prove that we use our entire brains, and that every part of the brain has its function.